Degas conductivity: Methodology

-Reasons for Measuring a Degassed Sample of Condensed Steam
+Reasons for measuring a degassed sample of condensed steam

 Growth in renewable (but unsteady) energy sources has placed greater burden on modern gas-fired electric plants to cycle on and off to maintain steady and reliable electric production between Renewables and Base Load.
 These plants utilize a combination of gas (70%) and steam (30%) turbines to produce electricity.
 Critical for top efficiency is ensuring pure steam reaches the second stage quickly.

 During the start up of a power plant, the purity of the generated steam determines whether it can be sent to the steam turbine or if it has to be bypassed to the condenser.
 Traditionally “Cation Conductivity” instruments are used to analyze steam quality, but in addition to measuring harmful ionic compounds (e.g. chloride ions), they also include CO2, which as stated above is not significantly harmful to the steam turbine.
 Furthermore, typical cation conductivity analyzers take 3–4 hours to provide useful indications of steam purity.
 In many cases, this means the plant never reaches 100% efficiency before it cycles offline.
 That means a gas-turbine combined cycle plant would be burning fuel at 100%, but only achieving a 70% output and venting the excess heat and exhaust.

 In the case of a traditional base load power plant, cycling is much less frequent—in some cases, only twice annually for maintenance.
 Compared with measuring only cation conductivity, the cost savings from an accelerated start-up using degas conductivity is potentially very large.
 At $0.50/MW-minute ($30/MWH), a 750MW coal plant starting three hours faster each cycle could theoretically generate an additional $133,875 of annual revenue from the same fuel.

 Based on similar assumptions, the cost savings between different degassing methodologies is significant.
 If a dynamic system similar to Gronowski's is used, in the nearly 30 minutes of start-up time saved over a reboiler method, the typical combined cycle plant will generate even more income from the same fuel consumed with each and every system start, especially using typical “peak” electricity pricing.
 Additional benefits are better energy efficiency and reduced emissions of heat and exhaust.

 Degas Cation conductivity instruments are designed for measurement of all three conductivity Values (Specific, Cation and Degas Cation Conductivity) and also provides output for calculated pH and calculated CO_{2} in Feed water or Condensate.